The Secret Lives of Mormon Wives: LDS Church response

 On August 16, 2024, ahead of the series' release, the Church of Jesus Christ of Latter-day Saints (LDS Church) released the following statement on their website:

 The Church of Jesus Christ of Latter-day Saints, like other prominent global faith communities, often finds itself the focus of the attention of the entertainment industry.
 Some portrayals are fair and accurate, but others resort to stereotypes or gross misrepresentations that are in poor taste and have real-life consequences for people of faith.
 While this is not new, a number of recent productions depict lifestyles and practices blatantly inconsistent with the teachings of the Church.

 They also spoke to the fascination that viewers have with the LDS Church, stating:

 We understand the fascination some in the media have with the Church, but regret that portrayals often rely on sensationalism and inaccuracies that do not fairly and fully reflect the lives of our Church members or the sacred beliefs that they hold dear.

 A Change.org petition urging Hulu to cancel the series was created prior to the series' premiere.

 Along with the LDS Church, several leaders within the faith have spoken against the nature of the show and its virality, specifically what it means for the public perception of its followers.
 Jennifer Finlayson-Fife, a sex therapist and marriage counselor, stated that the show could "feed the fantasies" of outsiders who believe LDS Church members do not believe in chastity and fidelity.

-In an opinion piece for the Deseret News, which is owned by the LDS Church, Sarah Jane Weaver stated, "The Secret Lives of Mormon Wives is not a representation of me or my friends or my daughters or their friends or of the women I have met across the globe.
+In an opinion piece for the Deseret News, which is owned by the LDS Church, editor Sarah Jane Weaver stated, "The Secret Lives of Mormon Wives is not a representation of me or my friends or my daughters or their friends or of the women I have met across the globe.
 It simply is not.
 My invitation and plea to any media writing about these women is simple.
 There are millions of Latter-day Saint women who live their faith differently than these outliers being promoted online.
 They are smart, educated, funny and content.
 Find them, talk to them and tell their stories."

-Lindsay Arnold, a member of the LDS Church, stated, "I think there's a lot of people out there mad about the show, upset about it.
+Dancer and businesswoman Lindsay Arnold, a member of the LDS Church, stated, "I think there's a lot of people out there mad about the show, upset about it.
 I honestly really don't feel any of those things.
 I watched.
 I was entertained."

+Spin-off

+A spin-off of the series, titled The Secret Lives of Mormon Wives: Orange County, is expected to be released in 2026.
+Cast includes: influencers Bobbi Althoff, Salomé Andrea, Madison Bontempo, McCall DaPron, Chandler Higginson Brooks, Aspyn Ovard, Ashleigh Pease, and Avery Woods.
+On April 27, 2026, Jen Affleck joined the cast.